 |Green Rating||Medium to High|

-Manufacturing releases toxins into the environment including dioxin, vinyl chloride and ethylene dichloride, all known carcinogins.
-Once installed it continues to release lead, cadmium and phthalates.
+Manufacturing releases toxins into the environment including dioxin, vinyl chloride, and ethylene dichloride, all known carcinogens.
+Once installed it continues to release lead, cadmium, and phthalates.
 Phthalates are linked to childhood asthma.
-Lead and cadium are known to cause mental defects in children.
+Lead and cadmium are known to cause mental defects in children.
 PVC does not decay in landfills, and at the moment there is no known safe way to destroy it except through high-temperature incineration — which produces very toxic gases — something to consider if your house ever catches fire.

 Stone & Ceramic Tile